technovangelist/katacoda-scenarios/monitorworkloads/1-configuredatadogagent/step1.md

         annotations:
         ad.datadoghq.com/postgres.check_names: '["postgres"]'
         ad.datadoghq.com/postgres.init_configs: '[{}]'
-        ad.datadoghq.com/postgres.instances: '[{"host": "%%host%%", "port": "%%port%%","username": "user","password": "password" }]'
+        ad.datadoghq.com/postgres.instances: '[{"host": "%%host%%", "port": "%%port%%","username": "datadog","password": "datadog" }]'
 4. Now apply the manifest by running `k apply -f deploy/generic-k8s/ecommerce-app/db.yaml`{{execute}}.
-5. Open <a href="https://app.datadoghq.com" target="_datadog">app.datadoghq.com</a> and navigate to Integrations.
-Enable the Postgres integration, if it isn't already enabled.
-6. Now you should be able to visit Dashboards and open either of the Postgres dashboards and see their metrics show up.

-On the next page we will configure the frontend to submit APM traces to Datadog.
+5. You can verify that this works by first running `k get pods`{{execute}} to get the name of our Datadog Agent pod, and then use that in `k exec <agentpodname> agent status`.
+6. You will see that the Postgres integration isn't working yet.
+That’s because the **datadog** user in **Postgres** doesn't exist yet.
+So run `k get pods`{{execute}} again to get the name of our database pod.
+7. Now run `k exec <dbpodname> -it bash` to run an interactive shell on the pod.
+8. Run `psql -h localhost -U user postgres`{{execute}}.
+Then in the psql environment run: create user datadog with password 'datadog';
+        grant pg_monitor to datadog;
+        grant SELECT ON pg_stat_database to datadog;

+9. Exit out of the psql environment and exit out of the db pod shell.
+Now run the agent status command again to see if there is a different result.
+You should see that the postgres metrics are being collected.